 Snow leopards live in Central Asia and the Himalayan Mountains of Bhutan, India, Nepal and Tibet.
-They are hard to see in the snow, so they are known as the 'ghosts of the mountains'.
+They are endangered animals and there are less than 10,000 of them alive today.

-Listen to Sarah Williams from the WWF (World Wildlife Fund) talking about snow leopards.
+- Listen to Sarah Williams from the WWF talking about snow leopards.

 Then answer the questions below.

 - a Where can you find snow leopards?

 - b How long is an adult male snow leopard?

 - c Why do they need long tails?

 - d Why have they got wide noses?

 - e How do they balance on top of the snow?

 - f What do they eat?

 - g How far can a snow leopard jump?

 - h How much does a baby snow leopard weigh?

-2 WEB Tigers are also mentioned in the story.
-Do some research about tigers and write a short paragraph about them.
+- 2 Tigers are also mentioned in the story.
+Do some research about tigers on the Internet and write a short paragraph about them.